duliodenis/programming-exercises/README.md

 ==============
 ![](https://raw.githubusercontent.com/duliodenis/programming-exercises/master/art/fox-and-goose.jpg)

 This repository is a collection of my solutions to classic programming exercises.
-They are mostly in C [just because](http://www.cprogramming.com/whyc.html).
+They are in both [C](http://www.cprogramming.com/whyc.html) and JavaScript.

 Please take the time, without interruption, to try the exercises before looking at my solutions using the theory that greatness comes from practicing; applying the theory over and over again, using feedback to get better every time.